-Maybe you’re thinking about launching a small business.
-Maybe you already own a business and are looking to expand or take the “next step”.
-Or maybe you’re looking for a way to protect your personal assets in case something in your business goes wrong.
-Regardless of the scenario, you might want to consider incorporating your business.
+Thinking about launching a small business?
+Or already own a business and are looking to expand or take the “next step”?
+Maybe you’re looking for a way to protect your personal assets in case something in your business goes wrong.
+Regardless of the scenario, you may want to consider incorporating your business.

 What does INCORPORATING mean?